IriLrnr/ProjetoFinalJB/README.md

 The context for this work is a problem: during code execution, individuals are accumulating together in points of the space, but the previous implementation of the model predicts that they should be homogenicaly distributed.
 To solve the problem, it is necessary to study it and analyze the map of the individuals' positions, and other features of the program.

+## The scripts

+To visualize what is happenning with the location on individuals throughout the simulation, we need to compare different generations.
+To do this, I am creating animations, showing the change in position during runtime, using gganimate.

+Note: To include library "gganimate", I had to manually install libxml-2.0.